 Something Italian, a weekday lunch favorite located on the Skywalk in the old Hotel Kirkwood, saw an opportunity with the downtown Des Moines Farmers’ Market, offering up a decidedly improved take on breakfast pizza.

-The toppings on Something Italian’s veggie pizza are plentiful and fresh tasting.
+Something Italian’s crust is chewy, but the edges can be rather crunchy.
+Toppings on the veggie pizza are plentiful and fresh tasting.
 Slices of roma tomato pop with brightness, and the green and black olives are a pleasant flavor standout.

 S.I.’s meat trio sports ham, bacon, and pepperoni.
 Excellent bacony flavor: the diced ham reinforces this.
 The pepperoni comes on too subtle against the ham/bacon onslaught.